minttoothpick/jeremyrobertjones.com/src/resume.md

 2015 – Present &nbsp;|&nbsp; Remote

-- Manage large-scale Drupal, WordPress, and SharePoint sites, ensuring usability, accessibility, compliance, and supporting contributor training and content governance.
+- Manage regional research station websites (Drupal, WordPress, SharePoint), ensuring usability, accessibility, and compliance.
-- Lead website redesigns with IA planning, content audits, responsive design, and user-centered solutions.
+- Lead full website redesigns—from IA and content audits to responsive design, coding, and testing.
-- Conduct discovery and needs assessments across teams to guide site structure, navigation, and content strategy aligned with goals.
+- Run discovery sessions across teams to inform site structure and strategy—aligning user needs with agency goals.
-- Author strategic documentation on content standards, accessibility, contributor roles, and workflows to ensure consistency across teams.
+- Create strategic documentation and train contributors on content standards, governance, and workflows to support scalable publishing.
-- Perform accessibility testing and remediation for web, PDF, and video assets.
+- Perform accessibility testing and remediation for web, multimedia, and PDF assets.
-- Use web analytics to guide content decisions and deliver dashboards for science communication teams.
+- Use Google Analytics and Looker Studio to track engagement, guide content decisions and social media strategy, and deliver dashboards for science communication and leadership teams.
-- Develop automation solutions to streamline content submission, data collection, reporting, and legacy content migration.
+- Develop automation solutions to streamline content submission, data collection, reporting, and legacy content migration—reducing errors and saving time.
-- Create custom tools and enhancements using HTML, CSS, PHP, and WordPress—including citation generators, RSS feeds, templates, and themes—to support researcher visibility and content reuse.
+- Build custom tools and features with HTML, CSS, JavaScript, and PHP—like citation generators, image galleries, and WordPress themes—to help researchers share their work and make content easier to navigate.